gnzlbg/static_vector/README.md

   `emplace_back_unchecked`, `emplace_unchecked`, `insert_unchecked`,
   `resize_unchecked`

-Non-conforming implementations could in practice replace exceptions with assertions, calls to exit or terminate, or even a callback, but issues with C++ dialects are not for this proposal to solve and will not be discussed here further.

-Foot-note: an alternative to `_unchecked`-named functions would be to use tag dispatching with, e.g., `std::unchecked_t`.
+Note: an alternative to `_unchecked`-named functions would be to use tag dispatching with, e.g., `std::unchecked_t`.

-### Constexpr

-The whole API of `inline_vector<T, Capacity>` is `constexpr` if `T` models `TrivialType`.

-TODO: shouldn't `T` model `LiteralType` ?

-### Explicit instantiation

-It is technically possible to allow explicit instantiations of `inline_vector` for types that are not both `MoveConstructible` and `CopyConstructible` but doing so is so painful that it is left at first as a Quality of Implementation issue.
-Implementations are encouraged to do so.

-### Interoperability between capacities

-Even though `inline_vector`s of different capacity have different types, it is useful to be able to compare them and convert them.
-Since the capacities are different, and the number of elements is not known till run-time, the conversions and swap must be allowed to throw.

-### Default initialization
+### (Optional) Default initialization

-Default initialization of elements is provided by:
+Default initialization of elements could be provided using tag dispatching or static member functions:

 ```c++
 static constexpr inline_vector default_initialized(size_t n);